dm2912/Crystal/README.md

 Modded from Alekfull-SOLO

+**This theme is intended for EMUELEC and only contains graphics for systems supported by EmuElec**

 17/9/20
 + Added options in settings for various button themes
 + Fixed issue where button themes dont apply to all views